RLOps: Development Life-cycle of Reinforcement Learning Aided Open RAN: Principles of RLOps

+\PZ{As illustrated in Table~\ref{table:RL and O-RAN}, a large amount of work has been demonstrated for the specific approaches of developing RL-based model in O-RAN recently.
+However, we believe that on top of these use cases, some common considerations and issues need to be solved, at least, to be realised.
+By doing that, we expect some general principles of developing and deploying RL models can be summarised to realise true life-cycle management and continuous integration and delivery of such models.
+Hopefully, a more realistic and affordable RL developing pipeline can be put forward to fulfil the above objective rather than developing case by case.
+That is the essential intention of this paper.}

 To effectively deploy RL applications requires careful navigation through a wide range of decisions, from problem formulation to algorithmic choices to the selection of monitoring metrics, to name a few.
 In an attempt to demystify these decisions, we introduce a non-exhaustive list of ''RLOps'' principles and observations, which we consider helpful in realizing the potential RL promises.
-The intention is to provide distinct but complementary ideas for RLOps to what may be expected in MLOps and DevOps.
+We hope to provide distinct but complementary ideas for RLOps to what may be expected in MLOps and DevOps.
 For an overview of key considerations and principles for MLOps please refer to \cite{8258038}.

-We introduce principles of RLOps under the application development cycle introduced in Figure \ref{fig:RL_Ops}\footnote{Inspired and adapted from https://ml-ops.org/img/mlops-loop-en.jpg.}.
+We introduce principles of RLOps under the application development cycle introduced in Fig.~\ref{fig:RL_Ops}\footnote{Inspired and adapted from https://ml-ops.org/img/mlops-loop-en.jpg.}.
 Below we talk about the three parts: design, development and operation.
-We will also elaborate on the safety and security concerns and data engineering processes related to these three parts.
-A summary of the high-level taxonomy of considerations and methodologies involved in the RLOps principles is shown in Figure \ref{fig:RLOps sorting}.
+We will also elaborate on the safety and security concerns related to these three parts.
+A summary of the high-level taxonomy of considerations and methodologies involved in the RLOps principles is shown in Fig.~\ref{fig:RLOps sorting}.